hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

    :Tool:      :menuselection:`Toolbar --> Mesh Filter`

 Applies a deformation to all vertices in the mesh at the same time.
+Masking, auto-masking and visibility will be taken into account.

-To use this tool, click and drag away from the object to have a positive effect and click and drag towards the mesh to have a negative effect.
+To use this tool, click and drag away from left to right or from right to left for a negative effect.

 Tool Settings
 =============

 Filter Type
+   These are all of the available filter deformations.

    Smooth
-      Eliminates irregularities of the mesh by making the positions of the vertices more uniform.
+      Smooths the positions of the vertices to either polish surfaces or remove volume from larger shapes.
+      Especially useful to fix most of the artifacts of the voxel remesher.
-      This filter works similar to the *Smooth Brush*.
+      This filter works similar to the :doc:`Smooth </sculpt_paint/sculpting/tools/smooth>` brush.
    Scale
       Increases the size of the mesh.
       This filter works similar to the :ref:`Scale Transform <bpy.ops.transform.resize>`.
    Inflate
       Displaces vertices uniformly along their normal.
-      This filter works similar to the *Inflate Brush*.
+      This filter works similar to the :doc:`Inflate </sculpt_paint/sculpting/tools/inflate>` brush.
    Sphere
       Morphs the mesh progressively into a sphere.
       This filter works similar to the :ref:`To Sphere Transform <bpy.ops.transform.tosphere>`.